byu-oit/handel-codepipeline/docs/phase-types/codebuild.rst

             MY_CUSTOM_ENV: my_custom_value
         ...

-This is a snippet of a handel-codepipeline.yml file which includes an S3 bucket as an extra resource:
+This is a snippet of a handel-codepipeline.yml file which includes an S3 bucket as an extra resource and a custom IAM role:

 .. code-block:: yaml